 For identification and liabilities: Government-issued photo ID, current housing cost details, and a list of debts including credit cards, lines of credit, car loans, and student loans.

-I would rather catch those at the kitchen table than at the offer table.
+I would rather catch those details at the kitchen table than at the offer table.

 Want me to review your income, down payment, and documents before you start booking showings?